Who We Are & What We Do

 § SIEF participates in the work of the World Council of Anthropological Associations (WCAA).

-§ SIEF supports the editors of SIEF's journals, Ethnologia Europaea and Cultural Analysis, in their work, aids in the journals' distribution, defends their scientific integrity, and strengthens their visibility.
+§ SIEF supports the editors of SIEF's journals, Ethnologia Europaea and Cultural Analysis, in their work, aids in the journals' open access publication, defends their scientific integrity, and strengthens their visibility.

 § SIEF publishes a newsletter twice a year with practical information on the fields and activities of the society and its working groups.